TarunTomar122/lumi/privacy-policy.md

 **Important**: All data remains on your device.
 We do not collect, transmit, or store any of your personal information on external servers.

-### b.
-No External Access
-We **do not** access:
-- Your calendar or contacts
-- Device sensors (battery, location, etc.)
-- Network data or browsing history
-- Any other apps or system data beyond what's necessary for basic app functionality

 ## 2. How We Use Your Information

 Your data is used solely to: